Directional Optimism for Safe Linear Bandits: Numerical Experiments

+First, we consider a setting with a linear constraint.
+We study the case when $b$ is large (Figure \ref{fig:sims:a}) and when $b$ is small (Figure \ref{fig:sims:b}).\footnote{The code used to generate these results is available at \url{https://github.com/shutch1/Directional-Optimism-for-Safe-Linear-Bandits}.} We simulate ROFUL and GenOP for $30$ trials for each case, where $b$ is uniformly sampled in the interval $[0.25,1]$ for the first case and in the interval $[0.05,0.25]$ for the second case.
+The action set is taken to be a finite star-convex set with $10$ directions that are randomly sampled in each trial.
+Furthermore, the reward vector $\theta$, constraint vector $a$, constraint limit $b$ and noise realizations $\epsilon_t, \eta_t$ are also randomly sampled in each trial.
+The average and standard deviation of the regret normalized by $\sqrt{t}$ are shown in Figures \ref{fig:sims:a} and \ref{fig:sims:b}.
+These plots suggest that, when $b$ is large, ROFUL outperforms GenOP in the aggregate.
+When $b$ is small, the average performance of the two algorithms is similar, although GenOP enjoys a smaller standard deviation than ROFUL.

-We consider two different settings.
-In the first one, the action and constraint set are balls and in the second one, the action set is a finite star convex set and the constraint set is a ball.
-We simulated ROFUL and OPLB for $30$ trials in each setting, where the radius of the constraint set, the reward vector and the constraint vector were all randomly sampled.
-The average and standard deviation of the regret normalized by square root of $t$ is shown in Figure \ref{fig:sims:b} and Figure \ref{fig:sims:c} each setting.
-In both cases, ROFUL converges faster than OPLB to constant $\sqrt{t}$ regret
+Next, we consider a setting with convex constraints.
+In particular, we study the case where the constraint set is a ball, i.e. $\Gc = b\Bb$ for scalar $b$.
+We simulated ROFUL for $30$ trials in each setting, where constraint set radius $b$, the reward vector $\theta$, constraint vector $a$ and noise realizations $\epsilon_t, \eta_t$ are all randomly sampled.
+The average and standard deviation of the regret normalized by $\sqrt{t}$ is shown in Figure \ref{fig:sims:c}.
+In this plot, ROFUL converges to constant $\sqrt{t}$ regret.
+We provide additional results for the case when $\Gc$ is an infinity-norm ball in Figure \ref{fig:box} in Appendix \ref{apx:num_exp}.